workshops-ukzn/2019-04-16-UKZN-DC/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
-venue: "CarpentryConnect Johannesburg 2018 - Social Sciences Data Carpentry"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "UKZN, School of Education"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "Birchwood Hotel & Conference Centre, Johannesburg"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Edgewood Campus, Pinetown"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "za"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-latlng: "-26.175525,28.2483343"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
+latlng: ""       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "September 3 - 5, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "December, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "8:30 - 16:30"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2018-09-03      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2018-12-05      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2018-09-05        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2018-12-06        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Sarah Brown", "Katrin Tirok", "Nikki Gentle", "Angelique van Rensburg"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["TBC"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Anelda van der Walt"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["TBC"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["carpentryconnect-jhb-2018@googlegroups.com"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["tirok@ukzn.ac.za"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:    http://pad.software-carpentry.org/2018-09-03-CarpentryConnect-JHB-Social-Sciences         # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes:    http://pad.software-carpentry.org/2018-12-05-UKZN-EWD         # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---